Side Effects Of Opioid Treatment

 One Side Effect Of Opioids:

-The most common One side effect of opioid treatment is constipation.
+The most common side effect of opioid treatment is constipation.
 Let’s discuss it:

 But some simple habits you can start at home can make a difference, too.
 Try these tips to get relief.

-- Eat extra fiber.
+Eat extra fiber.
 It can help maintain your bowels regularly.
 Another type of fiber, the “soluble” type, is especially helpful in opioid indigestion.
-You can find it in soft foods when you add water to it, such as oatmeal, barley, and flax.
+You can find it in soft foods when adding water to them, such as oatmeal, barley, and flax.
 You can also find fiber in fruits (especially prunes and even warm prune juice), vegetables, whole grains, seeds, and nuts.